tryigit/PlayIntegrityFix/README.md

 >
 > **P**lay **I**ntegrity **F**ix Old > **PIF**
 >
 > *The old method only allows you to spoof prop values such as fingerprints.
-It does not affect the system in the same way as the PIFS module.*
+It does not affect the system in the same way as the PIFS module.
+Also just gms app.*
 >